bcnataly/data-analyst-portfolio-nataly/1_Project_Python/README.md

     * Explore the data type of each variable.
     * Remove any columns that don't contribute to answering the question.
     * Use bar charts to explore categorical variables.
-    * Analyze the numeric variables by obtaining basic statistical values and generating a histogram for each.
+    * Summarize numeric variables with statistics and histograms.
 - **Univariate Analysis:**
     - Convert the categorical column "y" into a numeric variable (y_bin).
     - Visualize distributions with box plots.